sufia77/Getting-and-Cleaning-Data-Project1/CodeBook.md

    5 'WALKING_DOWNSTAIRS' 120916     13.7
    6 'WALKING_UPSTAIRS'   132784     15.0

-### Variables/Columns of tidy_data extracted from features.txt and labeled as descriptive variable names.
+### Other Variables/Columns of tidy_data extracted from features.txt and labeled as descriptive variable names.

 =======================================================================================================